pyKurucz: A Pure Python Reimplementation of Kurucz ATLAS12 and SYNTHE for Stellar Spectrum Synthesis

-pyKurucz occupies a distinct position: it is a faithful numerical reimplementation of SYNTHE --- the specific code whose line lists and physics have been the de facto standard for decades --- validated against the Fortran ground truth, requiring no Fortran at any stage.
-This makes it the first tool to offer Kurucz-SYNTHE-quality synthesis within a pure Python environment.
+pyKurucz occupies a distinct position: it is a faithful numerical reimplementation of \emph{both} ATLAS12 and SYNTHE --- the specific codes whose line lists and physics have been the de facto standard for decades --- validated against the Fortran ground truth, requiring no Fortran at any stage.
+It complements the other tools above by exposing self-consistent atmosphere modelling and synthesis within a pure Python environment.